jr-robotics/robo-gym/README.md

 # robo-gym

-**robo-gym is an open source toolkit for Distributed Deep Reinforcement Learning on real and simulated robots.**
+**robo-gym is an open source toolkit for distributed reinforcement learning on real and simulated robots.**
-The toolkit is built upon [OpenAI Gym](https://gym.openai.com).

 ![](https://user-images.githubusercontent.com/36470989/81711550-11902d00-9474-11ea-8a04-d31da59e8266.gif) ![](https://user-images.githubusercontent.com/36470989/81711381-e73e6f80-9473-11ea-880e-1b0ff50e15ff.gif)

+``robo-gym`` provides a collection of reinforcement learning environments involving robotic tasks applicable in both simulation and real world robotics.
+Additionally, we provide the tools to facilitate the creation of new environments featuring different robots and sensors.

+Main features :
+- [OpenAI Gym](https://gym.openai.com) interface for all the the environments
+- **simulated** and **real** robots interchangeability, which enables a seamless transfer from training in simulation to application on the real robot.
+- built-in **distributed** capabilities, which enable the use of distributed algorithms and distributed hardware
+- based only on **open source** software, which allows to develop applications on own hardware and without incurring in cloud services fees or software licensing costs
+- integration of 2 commercially available **industrial robots**: MiR 100, UR 10 (more to come)
+- it has been successfully deployed to train a DRL algorithm to solve two different tasks in simulation that was able to solve the tasks on the real robots as well, without any further training in the real world

-A paper describing robo-gym is currently submitted for IROS 2020.
+A paper describing robo-gym is currently under review for IROS 2020.
 A video showcasing the toolkit's capabilities and additional info can be found on our [website](https://sites.google.com/view/robo-gym)

 [See the News section](#news)